-- City of Asheville, N.C.: "To operate with equity means there is first an understanding that everyone does not begin from the same place.
-Conditions, access, and opportunities differ; therefore, what is just and fair looks different based on conditions, access and opportunities.
-Equity looks at outcomes." - Wash.
-State Office of Equity: "Equity is the process of developing, strengthening, and supporting policies and procedures that distribute and prioritize resources to those who have been historically and currently marginalized." - City of Fort Collins, CO: "Equity A process and outcome both.
-Process by which policies, programs and tools are developed to ensure the elimination of existing disparities and includes inclusive engagement that leverages diversity.
-It becomes an outcome once a person's identity or identities no longer impacts their ability to experience equality."
+City of Asheville, N.C.:"To operate with equity means there is first an understanding that everyone does not begin from the same place.
+Conditions, access, and opportunities differ; therefore, what is just and fair looks different based on conditions, access and policies, programs and tools are developed to ensure the elimination of existing disparities and includes inclusive engagement that leverages diversity.
+It becomes an